Clackamas Community College

 4 credits, Spring

 Examines art, culture, and history from the Enlightenment through the current century.
-This is a broad overview of art history that promotes an understanding of art and its history through readings, lectures, papers and exams.
+This is a broad overview of art history that promotes an understanding of art and its history through readings, discussion, papers and exams.

 ART-232 Life Drawing (Figure Emphasis)